The Product Regulation and Liability Review: United Kingdom - England & Wales

-The Civil Procedure Rules permit parties to a dispute to appoint either a single joint expert or their own individual experts.
+The Civil Procedure Rules (CPR) permit parties to a dispute to appoint either a single joint expert or their own individual experts.
 In most cases, parties opt to have their own experts unless the court orders otherwise.
-The participation of expert witnesses is governed by Part 35 of the Civil Procedure Rules (CPR).
+The participation of expert witnesses is governed by Part 35 of the CPR.
 The key points are as follows:

-- each expert must provide its evidence by way of written report addressed to the court, unless otherwise specified.
-That report must be compliant with the form and content requirements set out in CPR Part 35 and the accompanying Practice Direction;
+- Each expert must provide their evidence by way of written report addressed to the court, unless otherwise specified.
+That report must be compliant with the form and content requirements set out in CPR Part 35 and the accompanying Practice Direction.

-- each party then has the right to put questions to the expert to clarify any conclusions; and
+- Each party then has the right to put questions to the expert to clarify any conclusions.

 Although expert evidence provides helpful guidance for the court, it should be approached with care.
 In Gee,55 for example, the court was required to consider expert evidence in the fields of biostatistics and epidemiology.
 It did so carefully, noting that 'some aspects' of the evidence were 'less satisfactory than others'.56